-Shay Cole - Director
+Shay Cole - Founder & Director

 My name is Shay!
 I’m a young Neurodivergent woman, who knows first hand what its like to grow up in a world that isn’t designed for our brains.
-Even before knowing I was Neurodivergent, I spent my life fighting tooth and nail for accomodations, and found my favourite quote, “if doors aren’t opening for you, go through the window”.
-I’m a big advocate of going through the window!

 What are your hobbies outside of working?